bmullan/CIAB.Full-Mesh.VPN.Wireguard.FRR.BGP.VXLAN.Internet.Overlay.Architecture/SECURITY.md

 technical information, a risk assessment, and early access to a fix.

-The external users are included in this group based on the scale of their CIAB usage in production.
+The external users are included in this group based on the scale of their CIAB usage and/or code-contributions.
 The pre-disclosure list may also contain significant external security contributors that can join the effort to fix the issue during the embargo period.